DepsHubHQ/depshub/docs/src/content/docs/what-is-depshub.md

 ## Why DepsHub?

-- Automates common dependency management checks (consistency, security, licenses, etc.).
+- Automates a broad range of dependency management checks (consistency, security, licenses, etc.).
 - Reduces the time spent on dependency updates by automating common tasks.
 - Reduces the amount of PRs related to dependencies by updating only when _necessary_.
 - Allows you to enforce your own policies through custom rules.